hazeorid/satellid-base/identity/value.md

 ### Main Principle

-Every knowledge must be structured, linked to each others, and can transclude of various unit of data or information
+Every knowledge is modularly small, must be structured, linked to each others, and can transclude of various unit of data or information

 ### Principles

-1. Micro
+1. Open
-2. Linked
+2. Rapid
-3. Modular
+3. Micro
-4. Semantic
+4. Linked
+5. Modular
-5. Structured
+6. Structured
+7. Transcluded
-6. Decentralized
+8. Decentralized
-7. Document based
+9. Template based
-8. Knowledge oriented
+10. Knowledge oriented

 ### Range Area